Citizenship Act protests: Mamata Banerjee to boycott Opposition meeting convened by Sonia Gandhi

 Trinamool Congress president and West Bengal Chief Minister Mamata Banerjee on Thursday said she would boycott a meeting of Opposition leaders called by the Congress on January 13 to discuss the ongoing protests against the Citizenship Amendment Act, PTI reported.

-Banerjee said she would not attend the meeting because of the violence that West Bengal witnessed on Wednesday during a nationwide strike called by 10 trade unions to protest against the Narendra government policies.
+Banerjee said she would not attend the meeting because of the violence that West Bengal witnessed on Wednesday during a nationwide strike called by 10 trade unions to protest against the Narendra Modi government’s policies.
 There were reports of buses being burned and vandalisation of public properties.
 At least 55 people were arrested in the state.

 “I have decided to boycott the meeting convened by Sonia Gandhi on January 13 in New Delhi as I don’t support the violence that the Left and Congress unleashed in West Bengal yesterday [Wednesday],” Banerjee told the state Assembly.
 She added that the “double standards” of the Left Front and the Congress would not be tolerated.